LCFI/LCFI/README.md

 ```

-We now have 8 injectors corresponding to 8 different situations, detail of them as follows:
+We now have 8 injectors corresponding to 8 different situations:

 |          InjectorName           | Type of Data |
 | --------------------------------| ------------ |